Klortho/DtdAnalyzer/README.md

     java -jar dtdanalyzer.jar [xml] [xsl] [output] {optional: catalog}

+or

     java gov.ncbi.pmc.dtdanalyzer.Application  [xml] [xsl] [output] {optional: catalog}

 Where:
-   xml     = xml instance filename xsl     = xsl instance output  = file to which output will be written catalog = OASIS catalog for entity resolution
+* xml     = xml instance filename
+* xsl     = xsl instance
+* output  = file to which output will be written
+* catalog = OASIS catalog for entity resolution

 This generates an XML representation of the DTD specified in the DOCTYPE declaration in the XML instance file.

 <h2>XML Structure</h2>

+The format of the output of this tool is defined in etc/dtd-information.dtd, and summarized
+here:  [Question:  why not document this DTD using the tool reflexively?]

+  declarations
     elements
       element+
-            @name @dtdOrder @model @note @modelNote @group
+        @name
+        @dtdOrder
+        @model
+        declaredIn
+        context?
+          parent+
+            @name
     attributes?
       attribute+
-                @attName @mode @type [content is the attribute value] context
-            parent*

-<h2>Development environment</h2>
+        @name
+        attributeDeclaration
+          @element
+          @mode
+          @type
+          @defaultValue
+          declaredIn
+            @systemId
+            @publidId
+            @lineNumber
+    parameterEntities?
+      entity+
+        @name
+        @systemId
+        @publicId
+        declaredIn - [see above]
+        value?
+    generalEntities?
+      entity+ - [see above]

+<h2>Development environment / getting started</h2>

 The development environment for this project is very rudimentary at present, and uses make.
-Here are the contents:
+To use the scripts that come with the package, first set the environment variable $DTDANALYZER_HOME to the root of the git repository.
+For example (Unix):

+  git clone git://github.com/Klortho/DtdAnalyzer.git
+  cd DtdAnalyzer
+  export DTDANALZER_HOME=`pwd`

+Next, set up your environment using either the setenv.sh or setenv.bat scripts in the scripts directory.
+On Unix,

+  . script/setenv.sh

+On Windows,

+  script\setenv

+Next, you'll want to download all the dependencies into the lib directory.
+This script is only available for Unix.
+On Windows, you'll have to do it manually.

+  getlibs.sh

+See below for a list of the dependencies.

-  - Makefile - targets are:
+To build the project, use make.
+The Makefile targets are:
 * all - default target, everything below.
 * clean - deletes intermediate files
-        * build - compiles all .java → .class; results go into 'class' directory
+* bin - compiles all .java → .class; results go into 'class' directory
 * doc - builds javadocs; puts results into 'doc'
 * t - runs the script over the test file in the 'test' directory

-  - setenv.sh - sets up PATH and CLASSPATH to point to the (hard-coded) development directories

-  - bin - directory containing the script contextmodel.sh

-  - src/pmctools/*.java - the Java source files

-  - test/*.xml - a few samples files
+To run, from the test directory, for example,

+  dtdanalyzer.sh archiving-3.0.xml ../xslt/identity.xsl out.xml

 <h2>Dependencies</h2>

 The following jar files are required.
-If you execute this as a jar file (with the "-jar" option) then these need to be in the same directory as the datadictionaryapplication.jar.
+You can use the script getlibs.sh to download and unpack these, if you like.

+* Apache XML commons resolver, version 1.2
-  - resolver.jar
+  * resolver.jar

-  - saxon.jar
-  - xercesImpl.jar
+* Apache Xerces2 Java parser, version 2.11.0
-  - xml-apis.jar
+  * xml-apis.jar

-This utility is dependent on the <a href='http://xerces.apache.org/xerces2-j/'>Apache Xerces2 Java parser</a>, version 2.4.0 or later.
+  * xercesImpl.jar

+* Saxon Home Edition, version 6.5.5
+  * saxon.jar

 <h2>Discussion forum / mailing list</h2>